majdeddine/bank_tech_test/README.md

 I want to withdraw money

 As a customer
+So that i know that my money is safe
+I need to have a password in order to make transaction

+As a customer
 So that I keep track of my spending
 I want to see my bank account statement